markasch/DT-tbx-v1/_pages/codes.md

 layout: page
 title: codes
 permalink: /codes/
 description: Codes for all examples in the book.
 Open each chapter for a detailed list, or click on the Github icon for direct access to the repository.
+When multi-language versions are available, they are indicated by a * after the example description.
 nav: true
 horizontal: false
 ---